MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

 #### Potential sensitive data loss or exfiltration risk

 This query detects desktop flows that include scripting actions using SAP's internal GUI scripting engine.
-If this is unexpected, it may pose risks of data loss or exfiltration, as sensitive information could be accessed or manipulated by these scripts and unintentionally or maliciously altered or exposed.
+If this is unexpected, these scripts might pose risks of data loss or exfiltration, as they could access or manipulate sensitive information and unintentionally or maliciously alter or expose it.

 ```sql
     SELECT